-The best way to import, manage and maintain agents is by syncing with your local active director or Azure.
-You can great a security group to determine who is synced as an agent and use this as a filter on the import.
+The best way to import, manage and maintain agents is by syncing with your local active directory or Azure Active Directory.
+You can create a security group to determine who is synced as an agent and use this as a filter on the import.

 By default, there are 5 ticket areas: Incidents, Requests, Problems, Change Requests and Projects, these are used as different areas to manage the different ITIL ticket types.

 You can add more ticket areas, remove some or combine them.
 This can be done by going to Config >Tickets > Areas.

 To combine all ticket area in one, simply hover over the icon and click the cross to disable the feature.

 Halo comes with pre-configured ticket types and workflows for: